I admit I have (and have had) too many pairs of speakers.

 For my 50th birthday I indulged myself with a pair of Swan (HiVi) H5s, which cost ¥2,500, but which, I was informed, were rather good quality for the price.
 In other words, the equivalent foreign manufacturer would’ve been charging a good deal more for the same specs.

 They come as a pair of independent speakers with independent power supplies and RCA connections (i.e., 2.0 setup).
-The cables are heavy, which is an issue, but the sound is very nice even if the room isn’t really large enough, nor the separation between them quite what it might optimally be.
+The cables are heavy, which is an issue, but the sound is very nice even if the room isn’t really large enough, nor the separation between them quite what it might optimally be (although I can’t say what that is exactly).

-Rather annoyingly, nearly two years later, the price has dropped by about ¥1,000.
+Rather annoyingly, nearly two years after I bought these, the price has dropped by about ¥1,000.

 The driving factor behind these speakers was the death of my Swan D1010-IVs, which started sounding unbalanced because the sub-woofer of one of them stopped working for no explicable reason.
 The P3s like a small version of the H5s (and, in fact, I would’ve bought a pair of H2s if, it appears, they hadn’t been discontinued).